fhiso/legacy-format/data-model.md

 name having been chosen to avoid confusion with any other updates or extensions to GEDCOM, or any future use of the term by The Church of Jesus Christ of Latter-day Saints.
-This document is one of two that form the initial suite of ELF standards:
+This document is one of two that form the initial suite of ELF standards, known collectively as ELF 1.0.0:

 * **ELF: Serialisation Format**.
 This standard defines a general-purpose serialisation format based on the GEDCOM data format which encodes a *dataset* as a hierarchical series of *lines*, and provides low-level facilities such as escaping and extensibility mechanisms.

+* **ELF: Date, Age and Time Microformats**.
+This standard defines microformats for representing dates, ages and times in arbitrary calendars, together with how they are applied to the Gregorian, Julian, French Republican and Hebrew calendars.
+These formats are largely identical to those used in GEDCOM, but the framework should serve as a basis for future work on calendars.

 * **ELF: Data Model**.
 This standard defines a data model based on the lineage-linked GEDCOM form, reformulated in terms of the